A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 Whitehall Marina is right beneath the lock, and we were soon tied up in a slip by Todd and A.J.
 We learned that Todd had recently bought the marina and runs two restaurants along with it.
 Either type of business is a tough one, and Todd and his family were putting their heart into both.
 We had a great dinner at his barbecue place on the marina side.
 Roger, who is a property manager in Woodstock, Vermont, and keeps his Cape Dory at the marina, helped tie us up when we arrived and gave us the lowdown on the lake and what was going on in town which was very helpful.

 That night when we went below to get ready for bed, it sounded as if we were in a World War II submarine movie.
-In the morning Roger told me that at the end of the day they began draining water out of the canal because the levels were so high.
+In the morning Roger told me that at the end of the day they had begun draining water out of the canal because the levels were so high.
 What we heard was all that water rushing past us.

 Today was just a beautiful day, our first cruise on Lake Champlain.
 Leaving Whitehall after Roger dropped us off at a quick trip to stock up, we motored through The Narrows.